The Bill Gross Prize for Entrepreneurship

 - International students should consult with the ISP Office with any questions.

 - Funding will be awarded and paid to the legal business entity.
-The winning companies will be required to provide a W-9 tax documentation for their legal business entity.
-In-kind support may be subject to taxation and are the sole responsibility of the entity to which the awards are distributed.
+The winning companies will be required to provide W-9 tax documentation for their legal business entity.
+Funding may be subject to taxation and is the sole responsibility of the entity to which the awards are distributed.

-- Awards will be given to the company in the form of a "simple agreement for future equity" (SAFE) note between Caltech and the startup entity, following a standard SAFE template with a $5M valuation cap.
+- Awards will be given to the company in the form of a "Simple Agreement for Future Equity" (SAFE) note between Caltech and the startup entity, following a standard SAFE template at a 80% discounted rate (20% discount) and no valuation cap.

 Yes.
 Other source(s) of funding you or your company has received has no bearing on your participation in this business plan competition.